Prototyping with Microcontrollers, Sensors, and Materials

 - What is the importance of minimal design?

-- What is the importance of materials in prototyping?
+- How are materials selected in prototyping?

 - Why is it important to minimize heat loss?